Stavrosmom/Configuring-On-Premise-Active-Directory-in-the-Cloud-Azure-/README.md

 </p>
 <br />
 <p>
-After verifying that the ping succeeded, click start and enter the Server Manager,
+After verifying that the ping succeeded, we will install Active Directory.
+Click start, and enter the Server Manager.
+Select "Add roles and features" continue with the default settings for Installation type and server selection.
+At "Server Roles" check the box next to Active Directory Domain Services.
+Then  select next and install.
 </p>
 <br />
 <p>